MicrosoftDocs/winrt-api/windows.ui.xaml.controls/textbox_selectionstart.md

 # Windows.UI.Xaml.Controls.TextBox.SelectionStart

 ## -description
 Gets or sets the starting position of the text selected in the text box.
-When the SelectionLenght is 0 - there is not selected text, the SelectionStart property corresponds to cursor position.
+When the SelectionLength is 0 (there is no selected text), the SelectionStart property corresponds to the cursor position.

 ## -xaml-syntax
 ```xaml